cuzzo/grunt-requirejs-mocha-chai-sinon-example/README.md

 Why is this helpful?
 It's pretty tricky to figure it out on your own (or at least it was for me).
 So, hopefully, this will be of some help to someone struggling to put this group of libraries together.

 grunt-requirejs-mocha-chai-sinon-example is purposefully lightweight.
-There's no example demonstrating how to tie in Backbone.
-But, if you're that far in the game, figuring out that piece should be trivial (I hope xD).
+There's no example demonstrating how to tie in [React.JS](https://facebook.github.io/react/ "React.JS Documentation") or [Backbone](http://backbonejs.org/ "Backbone Documenation").
+But, if you're that far in the game, figuring out that last piece should be trivial (I hope xD).

 Configuration Examples
 ----------------------